The homebirth of Indie Isaacs

 My past two babies were born at night (written about here and here if you didn’t catch them) so I was telling myself to hang in there as I thought I had a while to go.
 But things were heating up and at about 3.30pm we called our midwife to check in with her.
 I wasn’t sure she should come over yet but lucky for us, she said she’d come straight away.

 Just after speaking to our midwife, my parents (who we’d finally been able to get in touch with) arrived at the house.
-The plan was for them to take the girls somewhere, but given that our nanny had already taken them, they found themselves in the middle of me labouring quite heavily.
+The plan was for them to take the girls somewhere, but given that our nanny had already taken them, they found themselves in the middle of me labouring quite heavily with not much to do.
 Needless to say, Dad made a few dad jokes (which I didn’t find too amusing at the time) and quickly exited the scene, and I wanted mum to stay with us, so she did.
 We had never planned to have her there (she wasn’t at the first two births) but I was so glad that the planets aligned for her to experience it all with us, and welcome in her granddaughter.

 At around that time (it would’ve been 4pm by then) I was in the thick of active labour with very strong contractions but still couldn’t believe that I’d have the baby in the day, so kept on saying “hang in there Em, this bubba will come tonight so you’ve got a long journey ahead.”
 But I couldn’t ignore the fact that there was a lot of pressure going on ‘down there’ and that it felt like the baby was close.
 I was having intense rolling contractions one after the other walking around the house and out in the backyard and at the kitchen bench – wherever I was at the time!